Zilzie: Education

 There are no schools in Zilzie.
-The nearest government primary school is Emu Park State School in neighbouing Emu Park to the north.
+The nearest government primary school is Emu Park State School in neighbouring Emu Park to the north.
 The nearest government secondary school is Yeppoon State High School in Yeppoon to the north.

 Amenities

 There is a boat ramp and a floating walkway in Svendsen Road on the north bank of Coorooman Creek.
 They are managed by the Livingstone Shire Council.

 Facilities

 Emu Park-Zilzie Sewage Treatment Plant is at 3620 Emu Park Road.